austinbcomstock/kucoin-to-cointracker/README.md

 3. `pip install -r requirements.txt`

-4. Move the the TRADE_xxxxxxxxxxxxxxxxxxxxxxxx.csv to the `kucoin-to-cointracker` folder
+4. Move the TRADE_xxxxxxxxxxxxxxxxxxxxxxxx.csv to the `kucoin-to-cointracker` folder

 ## Run the script